How to build and version control pipelines

 If you want to build your custom pipeline, you need to create it first by following the steps below:

 2. Access the pipeline folder in the directory you specified, and insert your data processing, training, evaluation, and model usage logic.
+Refer to How to code a custom pipeline for more details.

 Run bojai build --directory custom-pipeline-directory --replace if you had already built it and want to update it.